Travel Money Guide: UAE

 Using debit cards

 The Citibank Plus Transaction Account is the only travel friendly transaction account.
-You won’t pay for currency conversion, international ATM withdrawals, there’s no monthly account keeping fee and Citibank let you make instant and free international money transfers between Citibank accounts in Australia and the UAE.
+You won't pay for currency conversion, international ATM withdrawals, there's no monthly account keeping fee and Citi let you make instant and free international money transfers between Citi accounts in Australia and the UAE.
 The Citibank Plus Visa Debit Card will enjoy wide acceptance at UAE merchants and ATMs.

-- Tip: You can use the Citibank Plus to withdraw for free from Citibank ATMs in the UAE.
+- Tip: You can use the Citibank Plus to withdraw for free from Citi ATMs in the UAE.

 Using credit cards

-The 28 Degrees MasterCard from Latitude Financial Services (formerly GE Money) combines a unique set of features with low fees.
-Bankwest platinum credit cards come in different flavours, all platinum cards waive the currency conversion fee and you won’t pay for international ATM withdrawals either.
+The Latitude 28° Global Platinum Mastercard from Latitude Financial Services (formerly GE Money) combines a unique set of features with low fees.
+Bankwest platinum credit cards come in different flavours, all platinum cards waive the currency conversion fee and you won't pay for international ATM withdrawals either.
 Bankwest provide complimentary insurance through their platinum cards.
-The Coles Rewards MasterCard may also be suited to take to the UAE, as Coles offer 2 flybuys points for overseas purchases.
-The Bankwest Platinum Qantas MasterCard gives you 0.75 Qantas Points per dollar spent.
+The Coles Rewards Mastercard may also be suited to take to the UAE, as Coles offers 2 flybuys points for overseas purchases.
+The Bankwest Platinum Qantas Mastercard gives you 0.75 Qantas Points per dollar spent.

 Using traveller's cheques